David Spalding, Dean

 A certificate in entrepreneurship and innovation is also available.
 The certificate requires a minimum of 12 graduate level approved credits, which may be taken either on-line or face-to-face.
 For more information on the graduate certificate in entrepreneurship and innovation, please visit: http://catalog.iastate.edu/collegeofbusiness/entrepreneurship/#graduatecertificatetext.

-The Ivy College of Business participates in the following graduate level interdepartmental programs: Cyber Security, Engineering Management, Human Computer Interaction, Seed Technology and Business, and Transportation.
+The Ivy College of Business participates in the following graduate level interdepartmental programs: Cyber Security, Engineering Management, Human Computer Interaction, and Seed Technology and Business.

-This 74-credit program requires a minimum of four years to complete.
+The standard length of this 74-credit program is five years.
 All work, including the dissertation, must be done in residence (on campus).